dreamingbird88/programming/interview/array_linklist_string.md

 	BMËã·¨¾ÍÊÇÕÒ »µ×Ö·û¹æÔò ×îºÃºó×º¹æÔò ÖĞµÄ×î´óÎ»ÒÆ, µ±ÓĞÒ»¸ö mismatch Ê±£¬¼ÆËã bad character ºÍ good suffix µÄÎ»ÒÆ
 	1) Bad character heuristics£º Ò»¸ö×ÖÄ¸±í index£¬Èôpattern ÖĞÃ»ÓĞ£¬Ôò³¤¶ÈÎª Pattern_length, ·ñÔò£¬Îªpattern Àï´Óºóµ½Ç°×î½üµÄÎ»ÖÃ
 	2) Good suffix heuristics£º
-}

-Given a string S, find the longest palindromic substring in S{
-	==> Solution 1, O(n^2): check each element as center of possible substring, need to consider "abba", not just "aba", ²åÈë ¿Õ¸ñ
+* Given a string S, find the longest palindromic substring in S ==> Solution 1, O(n^2): check each element as center of possible substring, need to consider "abba", not just "aba", ²åÈë ¿Õ¸ñ
 	==> Solution 2, O(n^2): DP; p[i,j] = true if i...j is palindromic.
 Initial p[i,i] = true, p[i,i+1] = true is s[i] == s[i+1]; p[i-1,j+1] = p[i,j] && s[i-1] == s[j+1];
 	==> Solution 3, O(n): Let Len[i] be the length of palindromic with center on i; if c is the index of current center and d <= Len[c], then Len[c-d] <= Len[c+d]; when ÒÔ c-d ÎªÖĞĞÄµÄ×Ó´®ÔÚ ÒÔ c ÎªÖĞĞÄµÄ´®ÄÚÊ±(¼´ c-Len[c] < c-d - Len[c-d]) »òÕß Len[c+d] µ½Ä©Î²Ê±, µÈºÅ³ÉÁ¢. ÈôµÈºÅ²»³ÉÁ¢£¬Ôò¿ÉÒÔ c+d ÎªÖĞĞÄ(×¢Òâ d ´Ó 1 µ½ Len[c])
 	==> Solution 4, O(n): Suffix trees.
-S and S', if the LP Substring center at c, then the center in S' is at n-c+1. check whether (c,n-c+1) is the http://blog.csdn.net/linulysses/article/details/5634104 }
+S and S', if the LP Substring center at c, then the center in S' is at n-c+1. check whether (c,n-c+1) is the http://blog.csdn.net/linulysses/article/details/5634104

-½«Ò»×Ö´®ÖĞ 'b' É¾³ı ¼° 'a' ±ä³É 'aa' in O(1) space, ¼ÙÉèÔ­´®ÓĞ×ã¹»¿Õ¼ä±ä»»ºóµÄĞÂ´®{
+* ½«Ò»×Ö´®ÖĞ 'b' É¾³ı ¼° 'a' ±ä³É 'aa' in O(1) space, ¼ÙÉèÔ­´®ÓĞ×ã¹»¿Õ¼ä±ä»»ºóµÄĞÂ´®
 	==> solution 2: ´ÓÎ²¿ªÊ¼ replace.
 	==> solution 1: ÏÈÉ¨Ò»±é¸ù¾İ 'b', 'a'	¸öÊı¼ÆËã³öĞÂ´®³¤¶È£¬ÔÙ´ÓÎ²¿ªÊ¼
-}

-Search in Rotated Sorted Array{
+* Search in Rotated Sorted Array
 	Suppose a sorted array is rotated at some pivot unknown to you before hand.

 	(i.e., 0 1 2 4 5 6 7 might become 4 5 6 7 0 1 2).